The Ins and Outs of Installing a Security System as a Landlord

 Teach your tenants how to use the system—this will minimize wasteful and annoying false alarms, which will, in turn, help keep your monitoring fees from going up because of excessive calls.

-Put a security clause in your lease—it’s a great way to document that your tenants know there is a system on-site, and it protects you against claims of surreptitious recording.
+Put a security clause in your lease—it’s a great way to document that your tenants know there is a system on-site, and it protects you against claims of secretive recording.

 When you decide to install a security system at your rental property, FSS Technologies is ready to help every step of the way.
-See some of our solutions for homes and businesses right here.
+See some of our solutions for homes and businesses.